Missing Persons Policy

 - Appropriate campus staff will be notified to aid in the search for the individual.
 A quick but thorough search will be conducted in all campus buildings, grounds, and parking lots.

 - Class schedules will be obtained and a search of appropriate classrooms will be conducted.

-- The VP and Dean of Students (or designee) will be promptly notified and is responsible for communicating with the family or relatives of the missing person.
+- The Vice President for Student Affairs (or designee) will be promptly notified and is responsible for communicating with the family or relatives of the missing person.

 If the above actions are unsuccessful in locating the person or it is apparent from the beginning that the person is actually missing (i.e. call from parents, guardians), the investigation will be turned over to the appropriate local law enforcement agency.
 This will take place as soon as practical but never later than 24 hours from the initial report.
 At this time, the local law enforcement agency becomes the authority in charge and the Department of Public Safety will assist them in any way necessary.

 In accordance with the Higher Education Act of 2008, all students may register a confidential contact with the College.
 Access to this information is restricted to authorized campus officials and law enforcement officers actively involved in the furtherance of a missing person investigation.
 The confidential contact does not have to be a parent of a student.
 This is the individual(s) who will be contacted by the Vice President for Student Affairs (or designee) or a law enforcement agency within 24 hours of the determination that the student is reported missing.
 This individual will also be updated as to the progress of the investigation.
 In the event a student is under 18 years of age, and has not been legally emancipated, the student’s parents or guardian will also be contacted within 24 hours of the determination that the student is reported missing.
 Please note that the local police department will be notified even if a student has not registered a confidential contact.